Playfair Mining (CVE:PLY) Shares Down 20% – What’s Next?

-Playfair Mining Ltd. (CVE:PLY – Get Free Report)’s stock price was down 20% during trading on Tuesday .
+Playfair Mining Ltd. (CVE:PLY – Get Free Report)’s stock price was down 20% on Tuesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 301,700 shares changed hands during mid-day trading, an increase of 113% from the average daily volume of 141,866 shares.
+Approximately 301,700 shares were traded during mid-day trading, an increase of 113% from the average daily volume of 141,866 shares.
 The stock had previously closed at C$0.03.

 About Playfair Mining